Nextome/nextome.github.io/docs/sdk/ios/README.md

 ## Example
 You can clone this repository and explore our complete Example project, to see how to manage all Sdk's data.

+#Common issues
+## Redefinition of Module Minizip
+If swift compiler report an error about redefenition of Module Minizip, you can fix in this way:
+1) Click on "Previously defined here" gray text
+2) Xcode will open a tab called module with some code
+3) Delete all code and rebuild the project

 ## App Distribution
 If you have problem with app export from xcode or AppStore distribution, follow this steps: